Nachtfeuer/covid19/README.md

 ## Purpose

-Also I have used the RSS Feed from RKI I always have been seeing the snasphot of the day only and I were interested to the see the development from the past weeks and months until now.
+Also I have used the RSS feed from RKI I always have been seeing the snapshot of the day only and I were interested to the see the development from the past weeks and months until now for my own country.

 The final result looks like this: